dylanmartin/verbose-winner/README.md

 # Overview

-This repository demonstrates a way to use NVIDIA flare's production mode to provision a secure network and execute a federated analysis run.
+This repository demonstrates a way to use NVIDIA flare's production mode to provision a secure network and execute a federated analysis job.

 # Provisioning